galaxyproject/gxadmin/CONTRIBUTING.md

 Please:

-1. Make PRs to the `dev` branch, `master` will be reserved for release-ready versions.
+1. Make PRs to the `master` branch
+2. When making changes:
+	1. Make changes to parts/
 	2. Update the changelog for your additions
+	3. `make`, to rebuild the `gxadmin` file.
+3. Commit everything